elilee476/elilee476.github.io/_posts/X2025-01-03-Elaboration-on-the-4-Theses.md

 [better and more explanation of rule-skepticism]

 Solum's first approach against the rule-skeptic proceeds by conceding that rules like traffic codes are *theoretically* vulnerable to rule-skeptical attack but in practice meaningless.
-This means that while it is in theory true that the content of the rule can allow for any outcome due to interpretive ambiguity about what its terms mean, in actual legal practice this ambiguity does not prevent courts from issuing tickets for running red lights.
+This means that while it logicall possible that the content of the rule can allow for any outcome due to interpretive ambiguity about what its terms mean, in actual legal practice this ambiguity does not prevent courts from issuing tickets for running red lights.

 Another way of expressing Solum's argument is with the classic law review phrase that rule-skepticism "proves too much."
 Because rule-skepticism destroys the posssibility of *any* rule-following behavior, it holds no more danger for the lawyer than it does for a chess-player.
 Playing chess according to the rules is clearly possible, even though skeptical attacks can in theory be succesfully raised against any claim to be following the rules of chess, so (Solum thinks) an identical conclusion can be drawn about legal practice.
 Rule-skepticism is thus banished to the philosophy classroom and holds no "practical bite."

 Why is it possible to play chess or practice law even though an overabstract philosopher can make skeptical attacks about the interpretation of the rules?
 In both cases, following Kripke's "solution" to Wittgensteinian rule-skepticism, Solum believe it is because there is a background of community agreement on how to interpret the rules.
-The rules themselves may not contain sufficient resources to head off skeptical attacks, but because legal practice takes place in actual communities, what the community *thinks* about how rules should be interpreted can be used to answer a skeptic who postulates absurd interpretive rules.
+The rules themselves may not contain sufficient resources to head off skeptical attacks, but because legal practice takes place in actual communities, what the community *thinks* about how rules should be interpreted can be used to answer a skeptic who postulates interpretive attacks against any interpretation of a rule.

 At this stage, we can summarize Solum's argument in three stages:
 1. General rule-skepticism, and therefore legal rule-skepticism, is indefeasaible.